course-kit/guides/quick-start.md

 ## Wrap up

-We've now completed our set up of a functioning CourseKite site!
+We've now completed our setup of a functioning CourseKite site!
 From here, you'll want to replace the dummy courses with your own content, and perhaps customize your site's HTML and CSS.

-Another good good next step would be to learn more about the [CourseKit client library](https://github.com/course-kit/client).
+Another good next step would be to learn more about the [CourseKit client library](https://github.com/course-kit/client).
 This will allow you to customize your site in even more detail.

 If you have any questions or comments about this tutorial, let us know on the [CourseKit Discord](https://discord.gg/ugXJFkw6hv).
 If you spot any bugs let us know [in the discussion thread](https://github.com/course-kit/guides/discussions/5).